Typography Basics: Understand the Language of Letters

 Tail: The end stroke of a letter.
 Often a tail refers to a decorative stroke.

-Crossbar: A horizontal stroke than connects two vertical or slanted strokes in a letter, such as the line in the middle of “A.”
+Crossbar: A horizontal stroke than connects two vertical or slanted strokes in a letter, such as a line in the middle of “A.”

 Bowl: Any fully-closed section of a letter.
 The center of an “o” in most typefaces is a bowl.